Beecham’s was the largest patent medicine manufacturer in the world by 1913, with well over a million pills sold every day.

 United Biscuits closed the Leith factory in 1970, with the loss of 703 jobs.
-Meanwhile production at Liverpool was increased by 50 percent, following an investment of £2 million.
+Meanwhile an investment of £2 million saw production at Liverpool increased by 50 percent.

 United Biscuits wound down manufacturing operations at Liverpool between 1984 and 1987.
 934 full time and over 1,000 part time jobs were lost.
 Some administrative functions are maintained at the site.

 The Crawford name was repositioned as an economy brand from 2014.
-The Crawford’s Family Circle was rebranded under the McVitie’s name.
+The Crawford’s (formerly Peek Frean) Family Circle was rebranded under the McVitie’s name.

 John Corbett was by far the largest producer of salt in Britain.